metrics-lab/metrics-lab.github.io/_pages/newmsm_guide.md

 The main MSM tool is currently run from the command line using the program `newmsm`.
 This enables fast alignment of spherical cortical surfaces by utilising a fast discrete optimisation framework (FastPD: Komodakis 2007), which significantly reduces the search space of possible deformations for each vertex, and allows flexibility with regards to the choice of similarity metric used to match the images.

+NewMSM is a new implementation with several improvements that made the MSM method computationally more efficient.
+Improvements include a completely re-implemented mesh resampling library with a new nearest neighbour search algorithm (octree search), an option for multicore CPU utilisation and several other improvements.
+In general, the average runtime of a registration process is now 25% of that of the original MSM implementation (and 5% using multicore CPU utilisation).
+The operation of newMSM is supposed to be the same as the previous MSM implementation.
+We notify the user about any changes that have been made in adequate command line messages.
+NewMSM now contains an implementation of a groupwise surface registration method that is described later in this guide.
+The original implementation can be found at https://github.com/ecr05/MSM_HOCR/

 ## Referencing

 If you wish to use this tool, please reference our paper in any resulting publication.